1. Foundations for financial statements

 • whether other reasonable conclusions could also be reached.

-For example, paragraphs 41-42 of AASB 101 (reclassification of comparative amounts)
+• For example, paragraphs 41-42 of AASB 101 (when reclassification of comparative amounts is impractical)

-For example, paragraphs 18-19 of AASB 1060 (reclassification of comparative amounts)
+• For example, paragraphs 18-19 of AASB 1060 (when reclassification of comparative amounts is impractical)

-Cross-reference disclosures – each required disclosure should be cross-referenced with relevant notes and/or schedules in accordance with AAS requirements.
+Each item in the financial statements should be cross-referenced with any related notes.
 Other cross referencing is to be included where it would provide useful additional information to the reader.

-Disclose comparatives – comparatives should be disclosed for the previous reporting period unless they are not required elsewhere in the FRR or an applicable AAS, such as comparative budgetary information for the previous reporting period.
+Comparatives should be disclosed for the previous reporting period unless they are not required elsewhere in the FRR or an applicable AAS.
 This includes:

 • narrative information, if it is relevant to the understanding of the financial statements